-The drive belt height must be checked every time a new drive belt is installed.
+The drive belt height must be checked every time a new drive belt is installed and as part of the pre-ride inspection.

 To adjust the drive belt height, proceed as follows:

 - 1. Remove tether cord cap from engine cut-off switch.

 - 2. Remove drive belt guard.

 - 3. Loosen the clamping bolt.